Lymphoedema and cancer

 Lymphoedema symptoms related to cancer treatment might develop when:

-- the cancer blocks a lymph node or some lymph vessels
+• the cancer blocks a or some

 Symptoms can appear at any time after cancer treatment.